pnp/sp-dev-fx-webparts/samples/save-email-to-sharepoint-office-add-in/README.md

   * `gulp package-solution --ship`
 * Deploy the save-email-to-sharepoint.sppkg to SharePoint App Catalog
 * For deployment in your tenant, Please refer this article - https://docs.microsoft.com/en-us/microsoft-365/admin/manage/manage-deployment-of-add-ins?view=o365-worldwide

+## Personally deploy in your outlook web app

+* In Outlook web, select an email and select more options
+* Select 'More actions' at the top of the message.
+* Go to the bottom of the list and select.
+Get Add-ins.
+* On the Add-ins for Outlook page, select the My add-ins.
+* Scroll to the bottom to Custom Add-ins
+* Select Custom Add-ins from the a file.
+Upload the manifest file 'e6083c02-3280-4430-a877-22cbc6251d21_outlookManifest.xml' from the OfficeAddin folder.
+* Click install in the warning window.
+* Now you can use the Add-in for your outlook web login.